-\textbf{Limitations and Future Work:} Though we show improved short-term tracking, disappearing and reoccurring detection is required for long-term landmark tracking.
+\textbf{Limitations and Future Work:} Though we show improved tracking, disappearing and reoccurring detection is required for longer-term landmark tracking, which will be the next step in our investigation.
 We did not investigate other data augmentation methods, and US physics-based augmentation might improve the model's robustness against deformation, shadows, and artifacts.
 Our model relies on feature correlation and temporal information without the awareness of point saliency.
 Integrating segmentation maps might allow the model to focus on tracking anatomically salient landmarks.
-These limitations have not been addressed in previous work for US, and we will investigate them for reliable long-term US point tracking.
+Also, SIFT may not detect all anatomically meaningful keypoints, and we expect that new detectors can be designed to find more suitable keypoints for tracking.
+These limitations have not been addressed in previous US point tracking either.